Find our what you need to put on your resume and what recruiters are looking for. Use these tips and examples to make a perfect resume.

 Don’t they all?

 Nope.
-Most hiring managers spend just six seconds on each resume.
+Most hiring managers spend mere seconds on each resume.

 If you can get them to stop skimming and start reading, you can nab the interview.